zen-mod/ZEN/.github/ISSUE_TEMPLATE/bug_report.md

 **RPT log file:**
 - Add a link ([gist](https://gist.github.com) or [pastebin](http://pastebin.com)) to the client and/or server RPT file.
 An instruction to find your RPT files can be found [here](https://community.bistudio.com/wiki/Crash_Files#Arma_3).

+**Screenshots:**
+If applicable, add screenshots to help explain your problem.